cvillecsteele/mithras/website/quickstart.md

     cd mysite
     AWS_PROFILE=<your-profile-name> mithras -v run -f site.js up

-Watch as mithras creates a security group, an SSH key, and then an instance.
+Watch as Mithras creates a security group, an SSH key, and then an instance.

 To shut it all down: